 Could a Receding Hairline Signal an Underlying Health Problem?

-Sometimes, hairline thinning is a symptom, not the root problem.
+Sometimes thinning at the front is a symptom, not the root problem.
 Conditions to rule out:

-- Thyroid dysfunction – Often causes diffuse or frontal thinning
+- Thyroid dysfunction, which often causes diffuse or frontal thinning

-- PCOS – Can trigger hormonal imbalances and male-pattern hairline loss
+- PCOS, which can trigger hormonal imbalances and male-pattern recession

 Types of Hair Loss in Women

-- Female pattern hair loss – Gradual thinning, especially at the crown and hairline
+- Female pattern hair loss, gradual thinning at the crown and along the front

-- Telogen effluvium – Sudden shedding due to stress, illness, or hormonal changes
+- Telogen effluvium, sudden shedding from stress, illness, or hormonal change

-- Traction alopecia – Caused by tension from hairstyles that pull on the scalp
+- Traction alopecia, caused by tension from styles that pull on the scalp

-- Alopecia areata – An autoimmune disorder that causes patchy hair loss
+- Alopecia areata, an autoimmune disorder that causes patchy loss

-Identifying the correct type helps guide an effective hair loss treatment strategy.
+Identifying the correct type helps shape an effective treatment strategy.

 Signs and Patterns of Hairline Hair Loss in Women